Cloudy Days and Netbook Nights

-With netbook in hand and head in the clouds
+With tablet and iPhone in hand and head in the clouds

 Archive for the ‘cloud computing’ Category